 On August 2, 2011, the Company entered into a licensing agent agreement with AD, pursuant to which he is entitled to a five percent (5%) commission on any royalties we receive under any new license agreements that he procures for us during the initial term of such license agreements.
-AD earned \$6,000 and \$3,000 in fees for the Current Quarter and Prior Year Quarter, respectively.
+AD earned \$6,000 in fees for the Current Quarter and Prior Year Quarter and earned \$12,000 and \$9,000 in fees for the Current Six Months and Prior Year Six Months, respectively.

 We granted to AD warrants to purchase 12,500 shares of common stock at an exercise price of \$5.00 per share, subject to AD generating \$0.5 million of accumulated royalties and additional warrants to purchase 12,500 shares of common stock at an exercise price of \$5.00 per share, subject to AD generating \$1.0 million of accumulated royalties.
 Additionally, AD shall be entitled to receive warrants to purchase 25,000 shares of common stock priced at the fair market value at the time of issuance, subject to AD generating \$2.0 million of accumulated royalties.
 These warrants all expire on August 2, 2016.
 AD has reached the first milestone of \$500,000 sourced royalties and it is likely AD will reach the second milestone of \$1,000,000 of AD sourced royalties by August 2, 2016.
-The Company subsequently issued warrants to AD to purchase 25,000 shares of common stock of which 12,500 vest in 2013 and 12,500 vest upon achieving the second milestone.
+The Company subsequently issued warrants to AD to purchase 25,000 shares of common stock of which 12,500 vested in 2013 and 12,500 will vest upon achieving the second milestone.